Skip to main content

 • Energy Consumption: Ducted systems can be more expensive to run, especially if the entire house is cooled or heated regularly.
 However, the use of zoning can help manage and reduce energy consumption.

-• Maintenance: Regular maintenance is essential to ensure the efficiency and longevity of the system.
+• Maintenance: Regular maintenance is essential.
+It ensures the efficiency and longevity of the system.
 Annual maintenance costs can range from $200 to $500.
 At Lenergy we recommend the unit to be serviced once a year, or every 6 months if the system is constantly run.

 Split Systems: